mjpvz/KyotoLabExperimentServer/README.md

-# labExperimentKyoto

-Step 1 through 10 only need to be done once.
-Step 11 onwards need to be done for each new experiment.
+If you wish to run experiments on Amazon Mechnical Turk, you will first need to follow these steps once.
+If you instead wish to run experiments on Prolific or just locally, you can skip ahead to step 11.
+If you have already completed the set up and used the server before, you can continue straight ahead to step 12.

+# Setting up for Amazon Mechnical Turk

 1) Setup an AMT requester account on https://requester.mturk.com/

 	When created, link your AMT requester account to an AWS account.
 (AMT is a service under the AWS umbrella, but you can in theory use it without making an AWS account.
 To use the developer mode, we need an aws account)

 2) On https://requester.mturk.com/, go 'Developer'

 	Here you should see a number of 'Steps'.
 Follow step 1, 2 and 3 on the requster.mturk webpage.
 Step 4 is not needed for our purposes.

 3) STEP 1 Create an Amazon Web Services (AWS) Account
 4) STEP 2 Link Your AWS Account with Your MTurk Requester Account (Be sure to copy your <code>ACCESS KEY ID</code> and <code>SECRET ACCES KEY</code>).
 If needed, the accounts can easily be unlinked later.
 5) STEP 3 Register for the MTurk Developer Sandbox.
 This is needed to properly test and develop our experiments without it costing real money.
 This sandbox account will be linked to your requester account.

 	Now that the required accounts have been set up with AMT, we can turn to the webserver.
 Access information will not be provided here (publicly visible) see the slack channel instead.
 If you do not have an account yet, ask Mitchell to set up a new account here.

 6) On the server, run the following command to enter the virtual enviroment